raiden-network/raiden/docs/rest_api.rst

           "total_deposit": "200000"
       }

    :reqjson string total_deposit: The total deposit token amount.
-Should be the sum of the current value and the desired deposit.
+Should be the sum of the current total value and the desired (relative) deposit.

    **Example Response**: